izgzhen/iris-coq/README.md

     language, e.g., parallel composition.
     Most notable here s `lib/barrier`, the implementation and proof of a barrier as described in <http://doi.acm.org/10.1145/2818638>.
+* The folder `proofmode` contains the Iris proof mode, which extends Coq with contexts for persistent and spatial Iris assertions.
+It also contains tactics for interactive proofs in Iris.
 * The folder `tests` contains modules we use to test our infrastructure.
   Users of the Iris Coq library should *not* depend on these modules; they may change or disappear without any notice.